 Where to Stay in Annapolis Valley

 There are many choices for where to stay during your trip exploring the best things to do in Annapolis Valley.
-We highly recommend staying and exploring the best things to do in Wolfville as this is a great base to cover all the beauty of this area.
+We highly recommend staying and exploring the best things to around Wolfville as this is a great base to cover all the beauty of this area.

 One of the best additions to exploring the best things to do in Annapolis Valley is stopping at the scallop capital of the world in Digby!
 This, along with the Annapolis Valley coastline is also home to some of the best whale watching tours in Nova Scotia.